Note

 that allows users to

-wrap any native torch module to be compatible with a TensorMap
+wrap any native torch module in a TensorMap

-than found in the standard available layers: namely Linear
+complex than those found in the standard available layers: namely Linear

 , ReLU